absrp/landscape_evolution_PFDHA/README.md

-# landscape_evolution_PFDHA
-A set of scripts to simulate the effect of surface processes on surface ruptures and quantify the information loss associated with landscape evolution over time.

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-ABSTRACT
+A set of scripts to simulate the effect of surface processes on surface ruptures and quantify the information loss associated with landscape evolution over time.
+Includes options to simulate surface processes with linear and non-linear diffusion, implemented using open-access code landlab.

 <!-- ROADMAP -->
 ### Scripts contained